urbanjost/M_intrinsics/md/LGT.md

 ### **Description**

   Determines whether one string is lexically greater than another string, where the two strings are interpreted as containing ASCII character codes.
 If the String **a** and String **b** are not the same length, the shorter is compared as if spaces were appended to it to form a value that has the same length as the longer.

-In general, the lexical comparison intrinsics LGE, LGT, LLE, and LLT differ from the corresponding intrinsic operators _.ge., .gt., .le., and .lt._, in that the latter use the processor's character ordering (which is not ASCII on some targets), whereas the former always use the ASCII ordering.
+  In general, the lexical comparison intrinsics **lge**, **lgt**, **lle**, and **llt** differ from the corresponding intrinsic operators _.ge., .gt., .le., and .lt._, in that the latter use the processor's character ordering (which is not ASCII on some targets), whereas the former always use the ASCII ordering.

 ### **Arguments**